A BRIEF HISTORY OF SOUTHAMPTON

-In the early 19th the Saltmarsh, east of Southampton was drained and the land was sold for building houses.
-At the same time the 4 fields north of Southampton were purchased by the town council and turned into parks.
-In the 1840's growth spread to Northam.
-Then in the 1850's it spread to Freemantle and Newtown.
-In the 1860's many new houses were built in Shirley, St Denys and Portswood and by 1900 growth spread to Swaythling.
+In the early 19th century the Saltmarsh, east of Southampton was drained and the land was sold for building houses.
+At the same time, the 4 fields north of Southampton were purchased by the town council and turned into parks.
+In the 1840s growth spread to Northam.
+Then in the 1850s, it spread to Freemantle and Newtown.
+In the 1860s many new houses were built in Shirley, St Denys, and Portswood and by 1900 growth spread to Swaythling.
 After 1900 Bitterne Park Estate was built.

-There were several other improvements in Southampton in the 19th century.
-Gas streetlights existed from 1820.
-In 1836 the first modern police force was founded.
-In 1838 the Royal South Hants hospital opened.
+There were several other improvements in 19th century Southampton.
+Gas street lights were installed in 1820.
+Then in 1836, the first modern police force was founded.
+In 1838 the Royal South Hampshire hospital opened.
 In 1846 the first cemetery opened near the southern end of the Common.
 In 1889 the first public library in Southampton opened in St Marys Street.

-In common with most towns in the early 19th century Southampton was dreadfully unsanitary.
+However in common with most towns in the early 19th century Southampton was dreadfully unsanitary.
 The improvement commissioners only paved and cleaned the main streets and the back streets were very dirty.
-Out of 230 streets in the 1840's 145 were without sewers.
+Out of 230 streets in the 1840s 145 were without sewers.
 In one case 77 people shared one toilet.
-Not surprisingly in 1849 there was a cholera epidemic in Southampton, which killed 240 people.
+Not surprisingly in 1849, there was a cholera epidemic in Southampton, which killed 240 people.

 Also in 1888 an electricity generating station in Southampton opened in Back of the Walls.
 The first electric streetlights were switched on in 1889.